 - 2002:

-- Major League Baseball announces the withdrawal of its plan for contraction this upcoming season, but the sport is still determined to eliminate two teams in 2003.
+- Major League Baseball announces the withdrawal of its plan for contraction this upcoming season, following yesterday's decision by the Minnesota Supreme Court, but the sport is still determined to eliminate two teams in 2003.
 Attempts to contract the Minnesota Twins and Montreal Expos this season could not be accomplished due to a series of legal decisions and fierce opposition from the Players Association.

 - Troy Percival's seven-year tenure with Anaheim, which is the longest on the current roster, will increase as the All-Star reliever signs a two-year contract extension with the club.
 Percival, who is Angels' all-time leader with 210 career saves, converted 39 of 42 save opportunities last season.